-This information is designed to help you prepare to serve in your role as advisor for a student called to a hearing or hearing board.
+This information is designed to help students understand the role of advisors and to help prepare advisors to serve in their role as advisor for a student called to a hearing or hearing board.
 It is meant to supplement the Code of Conduct which details the student conduct process.
 You should read the Code thoroughly as well as follow these tips when preparing your advisee.
 If you have any questions about the process please contact the Student Conduct Office.

 The advisor in a student conduct process may be anyone of the student’s choosing as long as s/he is a current member of the College community.
 Advisors are not permitted to speak during the proceeding, though s/he may confer and speak privately to the advisee.
 The advisor may not be included in the list of witnesses; s/he may only function in the capacity of an advisor.